 3.4.
-Identification and Authentication for Revocation Request the identities of applicants in their CPS that comply with Section 4.9 to ensure that the applicants have the rights to submit the revocation request.
+Identification and Authentication for Revocation Request

+CAs or RAs shall conduct identification and authentication for certificate revocation request.
+CAs shall specify the methods for validating the identities of applicants in their CPS that comply with Section 4.9 to ensure that the applicants have the rights to submit the revocation request.